-- 1. Holbrook Building (the Bade Museum is in here)
+- 1. Holbrook Building (Bade Museum is located inside)

 - 2. Mudd Building

 - 3. Chapel of the Great Commission

+- 4. D'Autremont Hall

-- 4. Benton Hall Student Housing
+- 5. Benton Hall Student Housing

-- 5. Anderson (Arch) Hall Student Housing
+- 6. Anderson (Arch) Hall Student Housing

 - 9. Graduate Theological Union Library

 - 10. Graduate Theological Union (Main Building; Douglas Adams Gallery)

-Accessibility, Accommodations and Americans with Disabilities Act
+Accessibility, Accommodations, and Americans with Disabilities Act

-PSR is committed to helping students realize their academic potential and eliminate physical, programmatic, or attitudinal challenges that serve as barriers for students with disabilities.
+PSR is committed to helping students realize their academic potential and eliminate physical, programmatic, and attitudes that serve as barriers for students with disabilities.
 Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act (ADA) of 1990 prohibits discrimination on the basis of disabilities in employment, education, public accommodations, transportation, state and government services, and telecommunications.